hilton/hilton.github.com/blog/_posts/2021-03-23-readme-outline.md

 9. Authors/maintainers
 10. License

-Some of these sections only apply to open source software, or software libraries that you share with third-parties.
+Some sections only apply to open source software, or software libraries that you share with third-parties.
 For different contexts, such as enterprise line of business software or commercial product development, adjust the standard outline to cover relevant topics.

 {:#questions}